Instrumentation: Interactive electronics, wireless camera

 Bayly Art Museum, University of Virginia, Charlottesville, VA

-Judith Shatin’s Tree Music is an interactive sound installation created from recordings she made of Emilie Brezezinski sculpting tree trunks.
-She transferred the recordings to computer and designed an extended family of sounds from which she composed the piece.
-Some sounds carry the markings of their origin, with rhythms of materials such as chisel, ax, saw broom, falling wood; others have been transformed far beyond the point of recognition.
+Judith Shatin’s Tree Music is an interactive sound installation created from recordings of Emilie Brzezinski sculpting tree trunks.
+Shatin transferred the recordings to a computer and designed an extended family of sounds from which she composed the piece.
+Some sounds carry the markings of their origin, with rhythms of materials such as chisel, ax, saw broom, and falling wood; others have been transformed far beyond the point of recognition.
 All of the sounds embody the process of sculpting, transformed into the domain of music.
-To involve people attending the exhibit directly in the sound installation, Shatin made it interactive.
+To involve people attending the exhibit directly in the sound installation, Shatin made the work interactive.
 The members of the audience become dancers, whose movement choreographs elements of the installation.

-Tree Music was commissioned by the University of Virginia Art Museum, and was installed from June 28 – September 14.
-2003.
-A wireless camera with a wide angle lens sent image data to a computer which calculated in real time the amount of occlusion and motion in the room.
+Tree Music was commissioned by the University of Virginia Art Museum and was installed from June 28 – September 14, 2003.
+A wireless camera with a wide-angle lens sent image data to a computer which calculated in real-time the amount of occlusion and motion in the room.
 This data was used to navigate a compositional network of four linked sections.
 When someone entered the empty room, the first section began.
 The program chose from a collection of miniature pieces that Shatin created.
-After the set piece finished, there was a short break and then a second section began in which sonic motives of different density, duration and sound color were layered in manner that can be described as controlled improvisation.
+After the set piece finished, there was a short break and then a second section began in which sonic motives of different density, duration, and sound color were layered in a manner that can be described as controlled improvisation.
 Next came an interactive segment.
 Here, the motion of people in the room was used to change elements of the sound, including the pitches, register, or sound color.
 Once people left the room, the camera continued monitoring occlusion and motion.